All Episodes

 Obama was working on the website.

-Remember, folks, the big news on the website, 30 to 40 percent of it hasn't even been built.
+Remember, folks, the big news on the website: 30 to 40 percent of it hasn't even been built.

 The website of their dreams.

-They had six hundred and fifty million dollars in three years, and forty, thirty, forty percent of it is not even done, hasn't even been built.
+They had $650 million in three years, and 40, 30, 40% of it is not even done, hasn't even been built.

 And the IT experts are saying it's already been hacked.

-Do not input your data, stay away from it.
+Do not input your data.

-It's a massive data collection sponge For the government, and it's already been hacked.
+It's a massive data collection sponge for the government, and it's already been hacked.

 It is something to stay away from.